FALSE: Viral tweet about Gov. Abbott’s office, money offer to shooting victim’s uncle was lie

 In a statement, Gov. Abbott representative Renae Eze said the claims were completely false, writing: “This did not happen and would never be allowed to happen.”

 Nevertheless, the thread erupted across social media before the claims could be debunked, with many notable journalists and politicians falling for it.
-Fact-checking site Snopes also explains the account had replied, in part, “F– you,” to one user recommending the allegations be verified before people retweeted them out.
+The fact-checking site Snopes also explains the account had replied, in part, “F– you,” to one user recommending the allegations be verified before people retweeted them out.

 The thread received hundreds of thousands of likes and about 70,000 retweets before being taken down.